spec-framework/website/docs/initializing.md

 Considering the second option, to reuse any composite widgets, i.e. a subclass of **ComposableModel**, the widget needs to be initialized using the `instantiate:` method.
 For example, to reuse a **MessageBrowser** widget, the code is `self instantiate: MessageBrowser`.

+{% info %}
+Do not forger to generate the accessors for your instance variables.
+{% endinfo %}